‘No’ vote leads in Ecuador referendum on hosting foreign military bases

 A “No” vote would likely block the United States military returning to the Manta airbase on the Pacific coast – once a hub for Washington’s anti-drug operations.

-Other questions posed to voters concern ending public funding for political parties and reducing the number of lawmakers.
+In Sunday’s referendum, voters were also asked if Ecuador should cut public funding for political parties, and if the number of legislators in the nation’s congress – the National Assembly – should be reduced from 151 representatives to 73.

 The early count showed those proposals failing, too.

-The referendum is taking place amid unprecedented violence sparked by turf wars and side hustles of drug trafficking gangs, a scourge which Noboa has vowed to tackle with a firm hand.
+The referendum is taking place amid unprecedented violence in Ecuador, which has become a key transit point for cocaine produced in neighbouring Colombia and Peru.
+Drug trafficking gangs have attacked presidential candidates, mayors and journalists, as they fight for control over ports and coastal cities.

-It also comes as the US military conducts a series of airstrikes against alleged drug smuggling boats, a divisive policy from President Donald Trump that Noboa has backed.
+The vote also comes as the US military conducts a series of airstrikes against alleged drug smuggling boats, a divisive policy from President Donald Trump that Noboa has backed.

 In office since November 2023, Noboa has deployed soldiers on the streets and in prisons, launched dramatic raids on drug strongholds, and declared frequent states of emergency.

-The 37-year-old Porsche-driving millionaire has also posted images of hundreds of inmates, their heads shaved, in orange uniforms being moved to a new mega-prison, echoing moves by El Salvador’s President Nayib Bukele.
+The 37-year-old millionaire has also posted images of hundreds of inmates, their heads shaved, in orange uniforms being moved to a new mega-prison, echoing moves by El Salvador’s President Nayib Bukele.

 Still, in the first half of this year, there were 4,619 murders – the “highest in recent history,” according to Ecuador’s Organized Crime Observatory.